Postdoctoral Research Program

 Research Foci and Mentors

 Research foci are determined by the postdocs themselves.
 Thus, Climate School Postdocs play an active, independent role in developing their own areas of expertise and research agendas.
-Candidates are encouraged to review the list of the Climate School's research units and relevant Columbia University and Barnard College departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.
+Candidates are encouraged to review the list of the Climate School's research units and relevant Columbia University departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.

 Candidates are strongly encouraged to identify and contact a mentor prior to applying.
 Candidates are also encouraged to scope additional members of the Columbia Climate School who hold the rank of Assistant Professor / Research Scientist or higher.
-For a list of faculty and researchers who have expressed an interest in mentoring a postdoctoral researcher, please click here.

 Selection Procedure